-We are scientists who study knowledge acquisition.
+We are scientists who study human belief formation.

 We are learning scientists.
 We draw inspiration from classic learning theories in education and psychology, like those by Jean Piaget, Maria Montessori, and Lev Vygotsky.
 We build computational models inspired by these classic theories that allow us to make specific predictions and generate testable competing hypotheses about learning dynamics (for example, the relationship between the learning context and learning outcomes).

 Our results are quantitative theories about how data interacts with learners’ growing knowledge.
 These formal theories can function as the “back-end” for learning technologies, in addition to informing parenting, educational, and clinical practices.
 They can also help predict how new technologies may interact with human belief formation processes.
 More broadly, they help explain why people hold the beliefs that they do, sometimes even in the face of contradictory evidence.